GRB-SN Association within the Binary-Driven Hypernova Model: New physics regimes in Hypernovae and GRBs physics

 \subsection{Additional knowledge from the Physics frontier: the TeV emission}

-As we will show in the following sections, the SN has triggered not only the path to the new physical processes and understandings of phenomena in the BdHN but there is also a focus on the part of GRB radiation that is not yet theoretically understood and has only recently begun in earth band experiments: TeV radiation.
-In particular, what is most impressive is the presence of the TeV radiation in the prompt phase of BdHN I GRB 190114C \citep{2021MNRAS.504.5301R} as well as in the afterglow of a BdHN I GRB 180720B \citep{2022ApJ...939...62R,2022EPJC...82..778R}, and in the afterglow of GRB 190829A \citep{2022ApJ...936..190W}.
+As we {have shown in the above} sections, the SN has triggered not only the path to the new physical processes and understandings of phenomena in the BdHN, but there is also a focus on the part of GRB radiation that is not yet theoretically understood and has only recently begun in earth band experiments: TeV radiation.
+In particular, what is most impressive is the presence of the TeV radiation in the prompt phase of BdHN I GRB 190114C \citep{2021MNRAS.504.5301R} as well as in the afterglow of a BdHN I, GRB 180720B \citep{2022ApJ...939...62R,2022EPJC...82..778R}, and in the afterglow of {a BdHN II,} GRB 190829A \citep{2022ApJ...936..190W}.

-The first crucial information possibly contributing to the understanding of these processes is the fact that the energy flux of the TeV is $20\%$--$60\%$ of the energy flux of the afterglow.
-The second essential information is that in the case of BdHN II GRB 190829A, the emission occurs without a BH \citep{2022ApJ...936..190W}.
-These two observations lead to privilege an energy emission of the TeV radiation linked to the synchrotron emission of the rapidly spinning $\nu$NS.
-This fact has driven us to predict the TeV luminosity of GRB 221009A \citep{2022GCN.32802....1A}.
+The first crucial information possibly contributing to the understanding of these processes is the fact that the energy flux of the TeV is $10\%$--$60\%$ of the energy flux of the afterglow.
+The second essential information is that {TeV emission has been observed in} the case of {the} BdHN II, GRB 190829A, {hence,} without a BH \citep{2022ApJ...936..190W}.
+These two observations lead to privilege an energy emission of the TeV radiation {linked to the rapidly spinning $\nu$NS emission}. {All the above} has driven us to predict the TeV luminosity of GRB 221009A \citep{2022GCN.32802....1A}.

 {Finally, new perspectives emerge from the knowledge on the seven Episodes of BdHNe presented in this article for long GRBs, for the analysis of short GRBs previously studied, e.g., GRB 140619B \citep{2015ApJ...808..190R}, GRB 090510 \citep{2016ApJ...831..178R}, GRB 081024B and GRB 140402A \citep{2017ApJ...844...83A}.}